chrisli0629/Bootcamp/13-Databases-SQL/goals.md

   Hint: use grouping after extracting the year of hire.

-  Then leave out those who years where less than 1 employee was hired, while ordering the results chronologically.
+  Then leave out those who years where less than 2 employees were hired, while ordering the results chronologically.

   ```
      year_of_hiring | count